shahzoor123/shahzoor123/README.md

 <br />
 <p>Currently working on the fullstack web application using python/Django it is discord type of application in which you can create room and discuss specific topics its fun projects soon will be on Github 🥳</p>

-:muscle: I am currently Working on Django Framwork to became a full stack developer and also working on the skill of ASP.net for enterprise Applications<br />
+:muscle: I am currently Working on Django Framwork to became a full stack developer <br />